-Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results Kavanaugh et al 72 Golimumab 50 mg once every 4 weeks vs golimumab 100 mg once every 4 weeks vs placebo Patients who had used or were currently using MTX, an NSAID, an oral corticosteroid, or a systemic or topical psoriasis treatment were enrolled.
-MC, PC, RCT Patients ≥18 years of age with a diagnosis of PsA and active PsA despite current or previous DMARD or NSAID therapy and no evidence of active TB and/or no evidence of latent TB on screening N=405 24 weeks Primary: ACR 20 response at week 14 Secondary: Not reported SF-36 PCS scores improved more often with etanercept compared to placebo, but SF-36 MCS scores did not differ significantly between groups.
-HAQ scores at 24 weeks were significantly improved with etanercept (54%) over placebo (6%; P<0.001).
+Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results Kavanaugh et al 78 Golimumab 50 mg once every 4 weeks vs golimumab 100 mg once every 4 weeks vs placebo Patients who had used or were currently using MTX, an NSAID, an oral corticosteroid, or a systemic or topical psoriasis treatment were enrolled.
+MC, PC, RCT Patients ≥18 years of age with a diagnosis of PsA and active PsA despite current or previous DMARD or NSAID therapy and no evidence of active TB and/or no evidence of latent TB on screening N=405 24 weeks Primary: ACR 20 response at week 14 Secondary: Not reported HAQ scores at 24 weeks were significantly improved with etanercept (54%) over placebo (6%; P<0.0001).
 Injection site reactions occurred at a greater rate with etanercept than placebo (36 vs 9%; P<0.001).
 Primary: Golimumab 50 mg with or without MTX compared to placebo with or without MTX, resulted in a significant improvement in signs and symptoms as demonstrated by ACR 20 response at week 14 (51 vs 9%; P<0.001).
 Similar ACR 20 responses at week 14 were observed in patients with different PsA subtypes.
 ACR responses observed in the golimumab treated groups were similar in patients receiving and not receiving concomitant MTX.
-Secondary: Not reported Antoni et al 73 Infliximab 5 mg/kg at weeks 0, 2, 6, 14 and 22 vs DB, MC, PC, PG, RCT Patients ≥18 year of age with active PsA for ≥6 months, N=200 24 weeks Primary: ACR 20 response at week 14 Secondary: Primary: At week 14, there was significantly more patients in the infliximab group that achieved an ACR 20 response (58%) compared to the placebo group (11%; P <0.001).
-This difference continued through week 24 (54 vs 16%; P <0.001).
+Secondary: Not reported Antoni et al 79 Infliximab 5 mg/kg at weeks 0, 2, 6, 14 and 22 vs DB, MC, PC, PG, RCT Patients ≥18 year of age with active PsA for ≥6 months, inadequate N=200 24 weeks Primary: ACR 20 response at week 14 Secondary: PsARC, PASI 75, duration of Primary: At week 14, there was significantly more patients in the infliximab group that achieved an ACR 20 response (58%) compared to the placebo group (11%; P<0.001).
+This difference continued through week 24 (54 vs 16%; P<0.001).
+Secondary: A significantly greater percentage of patients in the infliximab treated group. placebo response to current or previous morning stiffness, A significantly greater percentage of patients in the infliximab treated group had improvement in PsARC (77%) compared to the placebo group (27%;